skycommand/AdminScripts/README.markdown

 ### Icon cache

-There was a period of time (2011–2016 timeframe) when Windows was plagued with bugs that corrupted the icon cache.
+There was a period of time (2011–2016) when Windows was plagued with bugs that corrupted the icon cache.
 These scripts were conceived in that time, as ways of mitigating the problem.
 I have long stopped using them though.

 `Refresh icon cache with MoveFile.cmd` is the most effective of those but it is hard-coded to use an installed copy of `MoveFile.exe` from the Microsoft Sysinternals utility set.